Ontonagon has had public library services for over 100 years, beginning with the Ontonagon Woman’s Library organized on October 29, 1904.

 The OTL Board of Directors is a publicly-elected body of unpaid officials.
 If you are interested in running for Library Board, please contact the Ontonagon Township Clerk.

-Board meetings are held the first Monday of every month at 4:00 P.M. in the first floor meeting room of the Ontonagon Township Building (down the hall from the library).
+Board meetings are held the 3rd Monday of every month at 4:00 P.M. in the first floor meeting room of the Ontonagon Township Building (down the hall from the library).
 Meetings are open to the public per the Open Meetings Act.